Wells Fargo agrees to pay $385M to settle car loan lawsuit

 The bank filed the agreement Thursday in a federal court in Santa Ana.
 It still needs a judge’s approval.

-The lawsuit alleged that for years, Wells Fargo tacked on unneeded insurance to customers’ car loans.
-The suit says the additional cost led to some 25,000 car owners losing their vehicles.

-San Francisco-based Wells Fargo confirmed the agreement Friday and calls it “an important step in making things right.”
-The bank says it will be sending checks to affected customers.
+San Francisco-based Wells Fargo confirmed the agreement Friday and called it “an important step in making things right.”
+The bank’s statement said that it will be sending checks to affected customers.

+The 2017 class-action lawsuit alleged that for more than a decade, Wells Fargo tacked on insurance to customers’ car loans that they didn’t need because they had private insurance.

+Some 25,000 car owners couldn’t meet the additional fees and had their vehicles repossessed, the suit alleged.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.